Central banks have been fighting a war on inflation. They're not done yet - KTVZ

 Policymakers face difficult questions about exactly when to pause interest rate hikes.
 Wait too long, and a painful recession could result.
 Move too soon, and high inflation could come roaring back.

-Timing the pivot is made even more complicated by low visibility into the consequences of rate hikes announced over the past year, which were the steepest in decades.
+Timing the pivot is made even more complicated by low visibility into the consequences of the steep rate hikes announced over the past year.
 The Fed has raised rates from near-zero to a range of 4.25% to 4.5%.
 The European Central Bank’s main rate is 2%, while the Bank of England’s is 3.5%.
 All are the highest since the 2007-2008 financial crisis.

 It takes time for the full effects of these moves to feed through the economy, even as housing markets come under strain and consumer and business sentiment takes a hit.